-- 216. A respondent may be suspended by the bishop once a complaint has s36(1) reached the stage when the bishop is deciding what course of action to take (see paragraph 113 above).
-A priest or deacon may also be suspended if arrested on suspicion of committing a criminal offence. - 217.
-A suspension pending resolution of proceedings should be imposed by the bishop only if necessary, and preferably by agreement with the respondent.
+- 209. A respondent may be suspended by the bishop once a complaint has reached the stage when the bishop is deciding what course of action to take (see paragraph 109 above).
+A priest or deacon may also be suspended if arrested on suspicion of committing a criminal offence.

+s36(1)

+r60, r61

+- 210. A suspension pending resolution of proceedings should be imposed by the bishop only if necessary, and preferably by agreement with the respondent.
 Except when the bishop regards the case as particularly urgent and serious, the bishop should attempt to arrange a meeting beforehand to explain the reasons to the respondent.
 The respondent should be told in advance of the reason for the meeting and should attend with a colleague, advisor or friend (and must be encouraged to do so).
-A member of the bishop's staff should be present and record the matters discussed, and a copy of the note of the meeting should be sent to the respondent promptly after the meeting.
+A member of the bishop's staff should be present and record the matters discussed, and a copy of the note

+of the meeting should be sent to the respondent promptly after the meeting.

-218. Suspension does not mean the bishop has formed any view that the complaint of misconduct or allegation of criminal conduct is true, or likely to be true, and no respondent will be prejudiced in the investigation of the complaint as a result of being suspended.
+211. Suspension does not mean the bishop has formed any view that the complaint of misconduct or allegation of criminal conduct is true, or likely to be true, and no respondent will be prejudiced in the investigation of the complaint as a result of being suspended.

-see forms 12a & 13a
+See form 12a & form 13a

-219. The scope of suspension can extend to all ministerial rights and duties of the respondent, including those relating to public worship, administering the sacraments, baptism, confirmation, marriage, burial, visiting the sick, other pastoral work, preaching and teaching, and administrative duties.
+212. The scope of suspension can extend to all ministerial rights and duties of the respondent, including those relating to public worship, administering the sacraments, baptism, confirmation, marriage, burial, visiting the sick, other pastoral work, preaching and teaching, and administrative duties.
 The suspension can also cover any rights or duties that are incidental to the office held by the respondent.
 Consequently, without the bishop's permission, a suspended priest would not normally be able to attend any church functions or PCC meetings, vote in any elections to the diocesan synod, exercise powers of patronage, or perform any deanery duties if appointed as a rural dean or area dean.
-During a period of suspension a respondent's right to a stipend and housing is to continue unaffected.

-For the exercise of powers of patronage by an incumbent during a suspension see s20 Patronage (Benefices) Measure 1986
+For exercise of powers of patronage during a suspension see s20 Patronage (Benefices) Measure 1986 & s9 (& s8) Church of England (Miscellaneous Provisions) Measure